 Solar radiation heats up the auxiliary construction, which can lead to inaccuracies in DTS temperature measurements.
-This paper discusses the air temperature measurement errors introduced by the tubular structure on which the cable is mounted, based on measurement and model results.
-The data sets were acquired using different types of auxiliary construction, which allowed for an analysis of the influence of solar radiation for different constructions on DTS temperature measurements.
+This paper discusses the air temperature measurements errors introduced by the tubular structure on which the cable is mounted, based on measurement and model results.
+The datasets were acquired using different types of auxiliary construction, which allowed an analysis of the influence of solar radiation for different constructions on DTS temperature measurements.
 For one of the field measurements, we employed meteorological data as input for an energy balance model (Hilgersom et al., 2015) to compare the fibre heating for a cable surrounded by air and a cable attached to a PVC tube.
 Sayde et al. (2015) has shown that energy balance models can function for modelling fibre temperatures.

-Using DTS air temperature data sets obtained during one laboratory and three field measurement campaigns, the influence of coil diameter and coil preparation is evaluated.
-The aim is to provide practical insights into the effects of coil preparation, diameter, and auxiliary construction, and propose some potential improvements to mitigate negative effects, which allows users of DTS to improve their measurement set-ups.
+Using DTS air temperature datasets obtained during one laboratory and three field measurement campaigns, the influence of coil diameter and coil preparation is evaluated.
+The aim is to provide practical insights into the effects of coil preparation, diameter and auxiliary construction, and propose some potential improvements to mitigate negative effects, which allows users of DTS to improve their measurement set-ups.

-2 Methods and materials
+15 2 Methods and Materials

-This section explains the methods used to demonstrate the influence of coil diameter (using a laboratory set-up; Sect.
-2.1), and the influence of solar radiation (using three field set-ups; Sect.
+This section explains the methods used to demonstrate the influence of coil diameter (using a laboratory setup; Sect.
+2.1), and the influence of solar radiation (using three field setups; Sect.
 2.2).

-2.1 Influence of coil diameter
+2.1 Influence of coil diameters

 One of the practical issues in applying coil-wrapped DTS is selecting the appropriate size of the coil.
-In general with sufficiently large diameter (over 0.1 m), the optical behaviour of the fibre optic is not influenced by bending, and performance is equal to that found in straight cable.
-In some installations, there is no restricting upper limit for the diameter of the coil, so use of such large diameter is feasible.
-For example, the environment of the installation offers sufficient space and the temperature barely varies in lateral direction from the HR-DTS pole, such as in a lake (Vercauteren et al., 2011) or on an open field (Euser et al., 2014).
-In these cases, the required coil resolution and the machine resolution determine the diameter of the coil, and there is usually no need to apply a coil with a very small diameter.
+In general with 20 sufficiently large diameter (over 0.1 m), the optical behaviour of the fibre optic is not influenced by bending, and 21 performance is equal to that found in straight cable.
+In some installations, there is no restricting upper limit for the diameter 22 of the coil, so use of such large diameter is feasible.
+For example, the environment of the installation offers sufficient space 23 and the temperature barely varies in lateral direction from the HR-DTS pole, such as in a lake (Vercauteren et al., 2011) or 24 on an open field (Euser et al., 2014).
+In these cases, the required coil resolution and the machine resolution determine the 25 diameter of the coil, and there is usually no need to apply a coil with a very small diameter.

-However, often there is a spatial limitation in lateral direction, for example, in the case of a narrow borehole (Vogt et al., 2012), or in case of strong lateral temperature variations at the 0.1 m scale.
-In these cases, the size of the coil diameter is restricted to often less than 0.05 m, in which case bend-related differential attenuation of the Stokes and anti-Stokes backscatter is to be expected.
-The minimum coil diameter is determined by (1) the required coil resolution, and (2) the maximum allowable signal loss by the bent fibre.
+- However, often there is a spatial limitation in lateral direction, for example, in the case of a narrow borehole (Vogt et al., 2012), or in case of strong lateral temperature variations at the 0.1 m scale.
+In these cases, the size of the coil diameter is restricted to often less than 0.05 m, in which case bend-related differential attenuation of the Stokes and Anti-Stokes backscatter is to be expected.
+The minimum coil diameter is determined by: (1) the required coil resolution, and (2) the - 30 maximum allowable signal loss by the bended fibre.
 The required coil resolution is dependent on the coil width and the machine resolution.
 In this paper, we focus on the effects of narrow cable bends on signal loss, which might cause temperature defects.

 First, the signal decay is increasing with decreasing bending radius.
-This attenuation follows from the larger fraction of the laser signal that exceeds the angle of acceptance for which light is mainly reflected from the fibre wall (Fig. 2, light modes b and c).
-A low number of remaining light modes leaves larger relative errors in the Stokes over anti-Stokes ratio, reducing the signal strength and consequently the accuracy of the temperature measurements.
+This attenuation follows from the larger fraction of the laser signal that reaches an angle of incidence inferior to the angle of acceptance in the fibre bend (Fig. 1, modes b and c).
+A

+5 low number of remaining light modes leaves larger relative errors in the Stokes over anti-Stokes ratio, reducing the accuracy of the temperature measurements.